Ijfine/Ansible-config-mgt/README.md

 ## Prerequisites
 - Have a cloud service provider such as AWS.
 - Launch an instance using Ubuntu as the AMI, install and configure Jenkins on the instance.
-- Have a Github account.
+- Have a Github account and create new repository.
 - Launch four instances using RedHat as the AMI, One instance to serve as NFS server, two instances as webservers and one as a database server.
 - Launch an instance with Ubuntu as the AMI which will serve as a loadbalancer.